Exposing Cross-Platform Coordinated Inauthentic Activity in the Run-Up to the 2024 U.S. Election: Methodology

 \subsubsection{Topic Analysis}

 Coordinated accounts often amplify specific narratives or themes to steer public attention toward polarized, inflammatory, or misleading discussions.
 To uncover the agendas these accounts seek to promote, we use BERTopic~\cite{grootendorst2022bertopic}, a state-of-the-art tool for topic extraction.
-For a detailed description of BERTopic’s methodology, we refer readers to~\cite{grootendorst2022bertopic}.
 This approach also helps identify patterns in shared content, improving our understanding of coordinated activities and their intended impact on public discourse.

-Once coordinated accounts are identified using the methodology outlined in Sec.~\emph{Detection of Content Amplification}, we apply BERTopic to the entire content corpus.
+Once coordinated accounts are identified using the methodology outlined in \S\ref{sec:content-amplification}, we apply BERTopic to the entire content corpus.
 This allows us to map the topics promoted by coordinated accounts and compare them with those shared by organic users (i.e., users not classified as coordinated).
 We choose BERTopic over alternatives such as LDA or GPT-based approaches because it offers an effective balance between accuracy and scalability.